 Self-managed Super Funds (SMSFs) are a way to save for your retirement.
 As the name suggests, the investments are self-managed, so that means you (and any other members) are in charge of both the investment strategy and complying with all superannuation and taxation laws.

 SMSFs are quite different to other superannuation options as they require you to set up a SMSF Trust (normally with the guidance of an experienced legal professional), register it with the ATO, create an investment strategy, maintain and periodically file required paperwork.

-Setting up a Self-managed Super Fund requires you to first decide on a trust structure and create a trust deed (normally with the assistance an experienced legal professional).
+Setting up a Self-managed Super Fund requires you to first decide on a trust structure and create a trust deed (normally with the assistance of an experienced legal professional).
 As SMSFs have to comply with a variety of obligations many people who set up SMSFs also engage accountants, tax agents or other SMSF professionals to assist them.
-SMSF’s can have two different types of trustee structures - individual trustees or corporate trustees.

 Along with the trustee structure, you’ll also need to consider amongst other things: